vitessio/website/content/en/docs/user-guides/tracing.md

   jaegertracing/all-in-one:1.20
 ```

-Note that you don't really need to expose all these ports, Vitess only cares about port 6831 (the UDP compact Thrift Jaeger protocol listener) and port 16686 (for the Jaeger web UI).
+Note that you don't need to expose all these ports, Vitess only cares about port 6831 (the UDP compact Thrift Jaeger protocol listener).
+You will also need port 16686 for the Jaeger web UI to browse the spans reported.

 ### Configuring tracing for vtgate, vttablet and vtctld

-Now that you have the Jaeger server running, you can add the necessary startup options to vtgate, vttablet and vtctld.
+Now that you have the Jaeger server running, you can add the necessary startup options to `vtgate`, `vttablet` and `vtctld`.
 This will enable you to send trace spans to the server.
-The commandline options for doing this are the same across vtgate, vttablet and vtctld.
+The commandline options for doing this are the same across `vtgate`, `vttablet` and `vtctld`.
 Add the following options for a tracing agent running on the `localhost`:

 ``` shell
 -tracer opentracing-jaeger -jaeger-agent-host 127.0.0.1:6831 -tracing-sampling-rate 0.0